li-mandy/3DRigidTransformation/README.md

 namely R by 3x3 The transformation matrix of, t by 3x1 Displacement transformation vector,
-The coordinates of the points here are 3x1 The column vector Nonhomogeneous form , The homogeneous form is 4x1 Column vector , An extra element value is added 1 nothing more.
+The coordinates of the points here are 3x1 The column vector Nonhomogeneous form, The homogeneous form is 4x1 Column vector, an extra element value is added 1 nothing more.
 In theory, given at least 3 Point to point, you can calculate R and t.
 Natural, More point to point , The more accurate the calculated transformation